I think you will agree with me that small business health insurance here in Massachusetts (MA) can be expensive.

-Moreover, I can almost guarantee that the price will probably be less than what you pay for through the healthconnector.
+Moreover, I can almost guarantee that the price will probably be less than what you pay through the health connector.

 Before you think this won’t work for you, let’s discuss what self-funded plans are.

-However, the plans provide a stop-loss dollar level for employers.
-The employer is not responsible for any claims above this level.
+The plans provide a stop-loss dollar level for employers.
+The employer is not responsible for any claims above this dollar level.
 Additionally, if claims are less than anticipated, employers can receive some money back.
 We will go over these two attributes soon.